reiver/spacehost-values/README.md

 We care about privacy.

-We will do what we can reasonably do to provide our customers with tools which they can use to protect their privacy for conditions when they want privacy.
+We will do what we can reasonably do to provide our customers with tools which they can use to protect their privacy in situations when they want privacy.

+We will try to set "good" defaults, but we will let the customer choose when they want and don't want privacy.

 ---